Chris Rokos: Career

 After leaving university, Rokos joined UBS in London.
 Within a year, he joined Goldman Sachs, working there for three years, first in derivative structuring, then swap market making and eventually proprietary trading.
 In January 1998, Rokos was recruited by Alan Howard to join Credit Suisse as a proprietary trader.

 In early 2002, Alan Howard and Rokos both resigned, together with three other directors at Credit Suisse – Jean Philippe Blochet, James Vernon and Trifon Natsis.
-Together, they founded an asset management business which they named Brevan Howard, and which quickly became one of Europe's most successful hedge funds.
+Together, they founded an asset management business which they named Brevan Howard, and quickly became one of Europe's most successful hedge funds.

 Rokos became widely known as the firm's "star trader" and one of the world's most influential government-bond traders, with positions so vast Wall Street trading desks reportedly sought to stay abreast of his views on the market, as they could move long-standing relationships between prices.
 Rokos generated $4 billion in profits whilst at Brevan Howard, trading securities tied to interest rates for the firm's flagship Master Fund, including $1.11 billion in 2007, equivalent to 27% of the fund's total profits that year, as well as $549 million in 2008 and $933 million in 2009.
 His best year for the Brevan Howard Master Fund came in 2011, when he made $1.27 billion for the fund, according to documents filed in his subsequent court case.
 The same documents also revealed that Rokos personally earned about $900 million during his 10 years at Brevan, a figure dwarfing previous estimates.